autowarefoundation/autoware_tools/vehicle/learning_based_vehicle_calibration/README.md

 When you launch these scripts, the training stage begins and when it is done, the software automatically saves the trained model in a zip file.

-This way, when you want to use the neural network model, you can avoid to train it everytime from scratch, but you can just train it once and then load it, according to the following scripts:
+This way, when you want to use the neural network model, you can avoid to train it every time from scratch, but you can just train it once and then load it, according to the following scripts:

 These scripts will also create the acceleration and braking offline tables.